 The credit score is calculated on the basis of your credit history.
 Banks and loan services can turn down your application for a loan if your credit score is poor.
-Your credit score also determines the amount that that you can borrow and the interest rate that is applicable on your loan.
+Your credit score also determines the amount that you can borrow and the interest rate that is applicable to your loan.

 Your recent credit history matters more than your older credit records.
 If you haven’t been paying your loan installments on time, the lenders might charge you a higher rate of interest as they are taking a greater risk by lending to you.

 In Canada, you can request a copy of your credit report by getting in touch with either one of the national credit bureaus: TransUnion Canada or Equifax Canada.
 Your credit report will include:

 - Your financial ties to other people

 - Any defaults missed payments or bankruptcy declarations

 - The amount of debt you are in